ROOTS OF THE DAY OF THE DEAD TODAY

 The village of Barra de Navidad sits just off the Pacific Ocean between a broad sweeping bay and a supremely protected lagoon.
 The sweet seaside town is surrounded by productive farmland and has a rich maritime history.

 The village of Barra de Navidad has been known by many names over the years.
 Originally it was known by the names of Puerto Santo, Puerto de Cihuatlán, Puerto de Juan Gallego, Puerto de la Purificación, Puerto de Xalisco, and Puerto de la Natividad.
-It was a Viceroy from Spain who named is Puerto de la Navidad because Spanish explorers made landfall in this port on a Christmas day.
+It was a Viceroy from Spain who named it Puerto de la Navidad because Spanish explorers made landfall in this port on a Christmas day.
 Captain Juan Fernández de Híjar —founder of Villa Purificación, found Puerto de la Navidad around the year 1535, “in a time of great need,” as he himself said.
 In time, a village and many ships were built on the shores of this Port.
 The village was built on a sandbar and the name was later changed to Barra de la Navidad for the bar of sand she sits on.
 The ships were built to support Spanish expeditions further west.

 COsta alegre